solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 ## Challenge

-To deepen your understanding of NFTs, dive into fair launch platforms on the [Digital Collectables](https://solana.com/ecosystem/explore?categories=digital%20collectibles) page.
+The steps covered above for creating an NFT would be incredibly tedious to execute for thousands of NFTs in one go.
+Many providers, including Metaplex, Magic Eden, and Tensor have so-called 'fair launch' tools that take care of minting large quantities of NFTs and ensuring they are sold within the parameters set by their creators.
+Dive into fair launch platforms on the [Digital Collectables](https://solana.com/ecosystem/explore?categories=digital%20collectibles) page.
 This hands-on experience will not only reinforce your understanding of the tools but also boost your confidence in your ability to use them effectively in